tlenex/node-busmq/README.md

 ## Core Concepts

 * High-availability and scalability through the use of multiple redis instances
-* Event based message queues and channels. publish/subscribe functionality _is not_ provided
+* Event based message queues
+* event based bi-directional channels for peer-to-peer communication (backed by message queues)
 * Delivers a message at most once
-* Provides a bi-directional channel for peer-to-peer communication (backed by message queues)
 * Queues are automatically expired after a pre-defined idle time

 ## High Availability and Scaling